 In addition to these dimensions, the chimney cannot be blocked with any debris.
 It should be cleaned before an installation.
 An electric and gas supply line will need to be installed into the existing wood fireplace and must not interfere with the gas insert as it’s slid into position.

-A gas fireplace insert can be set up to burn either natural gas (NG) or LP gas.
+A gas fireplace installation can be set up to burn either natural gas (NG) or liquid propane gas (LP).
 Most come ready to burn NG, but an LPG conversion kit can easily be installed by a qualified technician.
 Physically getting an electric line and the gas supply inside the fireplace can occasionally be a challenge.
 But by getting both into the firebox, no electric or gas lines are visible on the hearth.
 It makes for a much cleaner and more professional finished look.

 Gas fireplace inserts will operate without power and provide radiant heat.
 However, an electric line is necessary to power the fan.
 The fan operates on a heat sensitive switch that comes on and shuts off, automatically.
 A rheostat allows the speed of the fan to be adjusted to several levels.

-Gas fireplace inserts must be vented since they use a sealed combustion process that brings outside air into the firebox for combustion purposes.
+Compared to an electric fireplace, gas fireplace inserts aren’t vent-free and must be equipped with a venting system since they use a sealed combustion process that brings outside air into the firebox for combustion purposes.
 Two aluminum liners, either 3” or 4” flexible pipes, are installed up the existing chimney.
 One brings in combustion air.
 The other expels the by-products of combustion to the outside.
 The damper will need to be removed or permanently wired open so it will not damage the liners.